Anmol-Srivastava/voter-suppression-analysis/voter_suppression_analysis/ideation.md

     * analysis only
         - significant differences between populations (meaning geographical areas)
     * modelling
-        - clustering based on joined data: results + turnout + demographics
+        - clustering based on joined data: results + turnout (where turnout: demographics + methods + reasons + turnout)
         - if using 2018 results (most recent), what to predict on?

 2. We treat this exclusively as a visualization task: